CHAPTER ONE

 After that all went down, Rodrigo decided it would be best to ditch their trafficking operation—too unseemly to have that connected to his pure and innocent drug manufacturing and trafficking enterprise.

-Apparently, he must’ve somehow figured out Eddie’s connection to the whole thing and was now coming for his pound of flesh in the form of targeting his family.
-If that was true, this situation just went from bad to nightmarish, and things could get very bloody very quickly.
+He must’ve somehow figured out Eddie’s connection to the whole thing and was now coming for his pound of flesh in the form of targeting his family.
+If that was true, this situation just went from bad to horrific, and things could get very bloody very quickly.

 “You sure seem to know a lot about that family.
 Why is that?”
 Mark never knew any details about Eddie’s undercover work, but it sounded like he might be starting to put the pieces together.

-“Let’s just say our paths crossed in my previous career and leave it at that.”
-He’d told his brother-in-law about certain aspects of his job with the NSA, but nothing that would break protocol or put his friend or anyone else in danger.
+“Let’s just say our paths crossed during my previous career and leave it at that.”
+He’d told his brother-in-law about certain aspects of his job with the NSA but nothing that would break protocol or put his friend or anyone else in danger.

 “Well, if what you’re speculating is true, it might explain another situation we’ve been dealing with down here,” Mark said.